nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 ## Installing the Smart Contract Generator

 This library includes an executable to build the smart contracts.
-To install it to a specific directory run:
+To install it to a specific directory, run:

 ```
 $ cabal install exe:create-revenue-split-sc --install-method=copy --installdir=YOUR_INSTALLATION_DIR